 Comparing Investment to Likely Return: An agency providing PPC services should be able to estimate or extrapolate the impact of a particular ad spend.
 For instance, you might estimate spending $3,000 a month would typically produce $10,000 to $15,000 a month in revenue.
 That makes the ad spend—and your management fee—seem like a good deal in comparison.

 What to do when you can’t measure value

 What if you can’t quantify the specific impact of your work?
 You can still use value-anchoring in other ways—for example, by comparing what they pay you to what they’d pay an in-house person to do similar work.

-For instance, if the client needed to pay an employee $100,000 a year but they can get your agency’s expert help for $50,000 a year, point it out—it’s value-anchoring at work.
+For instance, if the client needed to pay an employee $150,000 a year but they can get your agency’s more extensive expert help for $100,000 a year, point it out—it’s value-anchoring at work.
 In that situation, if it’s cheaper to hire a Marketing Coordinator, point out that the client wouldn’t get your high level of strategy experience, or your team’s broad range of skills.